 This method is almost the same as the previous one, but with one exception because we are using the QuerySingleOrDefaultAsync

 method here and provide an anonymous object as the second argument.
-We are going to show you how to use dynamic parameters in the next example where we will create a new Company entity in our database.
+We’ll show you how to use dynamic parameters in the next example, where we’ll create a new Company entity in our database.

 Next, we have to modify our controller: